14 Amazing Sauna Tips and Tricks for Beginners

 Avoid wearing shoes in a sauna

 Wearing shoes in the sauna brings in outside dirt, which can damage the floor and contaminate the clean environment.

 Additionally, shoes can make you uncomfortable in the heat and sweaty conditions.
 Going barefoot is not recommended either, as it increases the risk of athlete’s foot.
 The best option is to wear slip-resistant flip-flops or shower sandals in the sauna.

 Use a Sauna Hat

-A sauna hat is a simple but effective way to protect your head, ears, and hair from the intense heat of the sauna.
+• A sauna hat protects your head, ears, and hair from heat: A sauna hat is a simple but effective way to shield your head, ears, and hair from the intense heat of the sauna.
+Made from sauna-friendly materials like wool felt, it keeps your hair safe and intact.

 Don’t wear dirty clothes in sauna

 Avoid wearing dirty clothes for a few key reasons.
 First, the heat in the sauna can cause dirty clothes to release unpleasant odors, which can make you and others uncomfortable.
-Additionally, as you begin to sweat, dirty clothes can become uncomfortable, leading to irritation.
-For the best sauna experience, choose to wear clean clothes instead.

 References